We were sitting around the room, and they were silently thinking: “How are we going to get rid of him?” And they were thinking of me.

 3. Namby-Pamby Power

 Namby-Pamby Physicians just want to be liked.
 They are the opposite of the Evil Dictator Physicians.
-They want what is best for the organization; however, they can’t make the difficult decisions necessary to improve the organization because they’re afraid of hurting feelings.
+They want what is best for the organization; however, they can’t make the difficult decisions necessary to improve the organization because they’re afraid to hurt feelings.

 Namby-Pamby Physician leaders act based on how they think people will feel about a decision.
 As a result, their teams are victims of ad hoc decisions.
 Their teams fall prey to unclear structure.
 Their teams exhibit little pride in their job, and they lack a sense of personal accountability and responsibility.